Wednesday, September 19, 2007

 Living room/Bedrooms

 So to clean the living room and bedrooms, not much is left other than dusting.
-To dust wood I usually just use a wood and real feather duster.
+To dust wood I usually just use a real feather duster.
 When it needs a good polish I use lemon essential oil mixed with a little carrier oil (which is whatever other oil I have handy).
 I have ready that Murphy's Oil Soap isn't all that bad when it comes to toxicity, but if I can make my own I prefer to do so as it saves money.

 I have also heard that salt and a fresh lemon can do wonders around the house.
-But I use RealSalt and it is expensive as are fresh lemons.
+But I use Real Salt and it could get expensive to use as a cleaner (as could fresh lemons.)

-1 comments:
+6 comments:

 Wow, thanks for that post.
 I have been using natural ingredients for cleaning for some time now, but love what you do for laundry.
 I do have a front loader, but I'm definitely going to experiment with your system to see what I can get to work.
 The biggest problem with homemade laundry soap is, well, making it to me!